The official selections for the 2016 Macon Film Festival competition have been announced.

 About the Macon Film Festival

 Founded in 2005, Macon Film Festival is an annual event held in the heart of historic downtown Macon.
 Surrounded by a rich musical and southern culture, the organization celebrates independent films while promoting filmmaking for entertainment, inspiration, education, and economic development.
-The 9th annual Macon Film Festival will take place February 27 – March 2, 2014.
-Join Macon Film Festival on Facebook, Twitter and Instagram as well as our website.
+The 11th annual Macon Film Festival will take place July 21-24, 2016.